When creating a digital marketing strategy, it is easy to overlook the power of social media marketing.

 Check out the law society and bar rules for compliance responsibilities and ethics regulations.
 Keep these in mind before you post or share anything.
 For example, many states prohibit lawyers from using terms like ‘expert’ or ‘specialist’ to describe themselves.

 Step 2: Identify Your Firm’s Goals: The second most important factor to consider when creating your plan are your goals.
-What do you hope to gain from using social media?
-There are many advantages to social media, but it’s likely you have an idea of what you need or want to use your social media channels for.
+What does your firm hope to gain from using social media?
+There are many advantages, but it’s likely you have an idea of what you need and the results you are looking for.

-Be sure to make realistic and attainable short- and long-term goals for your professional social media.
-Once you have an idea for what to look for, you can use these goals to guide your marketing strategy on social media.
+Be sure to make realistic and attainable short- and long-term goals for your marketing efforts.
+Once you have an idea for what to look for, you can use these goals to guide your marketing strategy.

 Step 3: Do Your Research: As with any marketing strategy, you want to make sure you do your research.
 Look to see what other competitors are doing on their profiles and whether their strategy seems to be working for them or not.
 Is there a type of content that seems to engage followers more than others?
 Learn what is likely to be a dealbreaker for potential clients.
 The key is to build up a cache of ideas for you to pull from when it comes to crafting your own social media strategy.